tocteman/custom_locale/README.md

 About
 -----
 This plugin allows to customize locales via the OMP GUI.
 The default locales are replaced but not overwritten and can easiliy be restored.
 A simple documentation can be printed that lists all changes made to the locales.
 The locales can be customized in the tab 'locale' in management > settings > website.
 There is a search function for files and for locale keys within the files.
 The documentation can be printed in the plugin's settings section.
+This version will only work with older versions of omp-stable-1_2_0 (about middle of October 2016 or older).

 License
 -------